NBC UNIVERSAL – OLYMPICS

-Media Links provided NBC Olympics with a full system of MD8000 media transport solutions with JPEG2000 source and destination modules for loss-less video delivery and hitless switching over an existing STM-16/OC-48 private line network.
+Media Links provides NBC Olympics with a full system of MD8000 media transport solutions with JPEG2000 source and destination modules for loss-less video delivery and hitless switching over an existing network.
 This solution ensured that NBC Olympics and its network provider had a cost-effective alternative to traditional video transport services.

 The Media Links transport over IP solutions effectively and efficiently transported real-time video, audio, and data content to connected venues with 100% uptime.
 Even during moments of network issues, the Media Links proven hitless switching technology prevented packet loss and provided guaranteed delivery of all live video signals during the entire Olympics event.